front-end-intermediate/session-11/readme.md

 }
 ```

-Implement this is the Pirates component.
+Implement this is the Pirates component using React.

 First the return: